sonertari/PFRE/README.md

 Here are the basic steps to obtain a working PFRE installation:

-- Install OpenBSD 5.9, perhaps in a VM.
+- Install OpenBSD 6.2, perhaps in a VM.
-- Install Apache 1.3.29, PHP 5.6.18, php-pcntl 5.6.18, and php-mcrypt 5.6.18.
+- Install PHP 5.6.31, php-pcntl, php-mcrypt, and php-fastcgi.
 - Copy the files in PFRE src folder to /var/www/htdocs/pfre/.
-- Configure a Virtual Host in httpd.conf for PFRE, preferably an SSL Virtual Host too.
+- Configure httpd.conf for PFRE.
 - Create admin and user users, and set their passwords.
-- Enable pfrec.php in doas for admin and user users, and make sure pfrec.php is executable.
+- Enable ctlr.php in doas for admin and user users, and make sure ctlr.php is executable.
 - Point your web browser to the web server and log in.

 The following sections provide the details.